Earth Notes: Radbot: Origin Myth: 7

 But we're all fixed, nothing can go wrong, "Zarro Boogs found", right?

 Tune in next time to find out more about Radbot's riches!

 There's definitely no such thing as a free launch, even if you abort the launch!

-We put our Kickstarter campaign together, with the heart-rending videos of overprivileged fat white middle-class males (well, me) telling you how we intend to save the world, with rather more believable appearances from the rest of the OpenTRV team.
+We put our Kickstarter campaign together, with the heart-rending videos of overprivileged fat white middle-class males (well, me) telling you how we intend to save the world.
+And some rather more believable appearances from the rest of the OpenTRV team.

 Reality is a funny thing.
 We had finally settled on our reward tiers, target, etc, after much chewing of the non-animal-sourced fat.
 Then we went to enter them in the draft campaign at the funding platform, and it seems that the platform has its own ideas about which order they get displayed.
 This campaign is firstly about getting the CE-stamped consumer product to normal humans, and though we do have a bunch of developer goodies in the offer, we don't want them infiltrating themselves amongst the consumer rewards and confusing everyone.
 Rejig time.

-Even though we killed some of the nasty bugs perplexing us last time, it turns out that if you don't like them we have others (sorry Groucho).
+We killed some of the nasty bugs perplexing us last time.
+However, it turns out that if you don't like them we have others (sorry Groucho).
 I'm pleased at least that most el Reg commentards thought that test harnesses and their ilk are a GoodThing(TM).

-Unlike many product campaigns we actually had working hardware and software in a number of iterations (with a bearable number of bugs), rather than a wish list and a largely blank sheet of paper.
+Unlike many product campaigns we actually had working hardware and software in a number of iterations (with a bearable number of bugs).
+Compare and contrast with the usual wish list and a largely blank sheet of paper.
 But a better mousetrap is not enough.

 Rather more importantly we were beginning to worry that we didn't have a strong enough mailing list to get the momentum needed to carry a Kickstarter campaign.